Contact Information

 Hours: 54 lecture

-An overview of stress, including types, causes, effects and explores solutions to mitigate its negative impacts.
-Explores the relationship between psychological and socio-cultural factors in creating stress and affecting ones ability to manage it.
-Introduces coping techniques including meditation, cognitive strategies and the practice of wellness.
+Emphasis on analyzing theories, research methods, and empirical evidence regarding the relationship between stress and well-being.
+Overview of psychological theories of stress, including types, causes and effects.
+Explores solutions to mitigate its negative impacts.
+Explores the relationship between psychological and socio-cultural theories and factors in creating stress and affecting ones ability to manage it.
+Introduces research in coping techniques including meditation, cognitive strategies and the practice of wellness.
 (CSU, UC)

 PDEV 0094.
 Career Exploration Internship